 Include a dry bed area for the terrapins to crawl out of the water and bask under the UV lights.
 These areas can as simple as a rock under a light but should be big enough for all of the terrapins.
-You can get elaborate with the design of these areas but make sure they’re secure, accessible and at the water-surface level.
+You can get elaborate on the design of these areas but make sure they’re secure, accessible, and at the water-surface level.

 How to look after terrapins

-Watching terrapins is no doubt a real fun especially if they are your pets.
-By watching them everyday, you can learn a lot about their characteristic behaviors.
+Watching terrapins is no doubt real fun, especially if they are your pets.
+By watching them every day, you can learn a lot about their characteristic behaviors.

 From the hatchling period throughout their life, terrapins remain very much prone to several kinds of diseases or suffer from internal as well as external injuries; in extreme cases, both of which may be dangerous and fatal.

 Looking after your terrapin is no doubt a time-consuming as well as an expensive affair.
 They are blessed with a long life span and need special attention.
 Here are some important aspects along with some handy tips for you in case you are an enthusiastic and dedicated terrapin owner.